Porter-dm/lp-sdlc-rollups/README.md

 Create an Octopus release on the `Nightly` channel every night

 ### Tagged Release - tagged-release.yml
-Create an Octopus release on the `Ad-Hoc` or `Production` channels whenever the repo is tagged.
-Tags that contain a pre-release suffix will go to `Ad-Hoc`.
+Create an Octopus release on the `Pre Release` or `Production` channels whenever the repo is tagged.
+Tags that contain a pre-release suffix will go to `Pre Release`.

 ## soon to be retired